Better Homes and Gardens (magazine): Early years

-Better Homes and Gardens was founded in 1922 by Edwin Meredith, who had served as the United States Secretary of Agriculture under Woodrow Wilson and had previously founded the magazine Successful Farming.
+Better Homes and Gardens was founded in 1922 by Edwin Meredith, who had served as the United States secretary of agriculture under Woodrow Wilson and had previously founded the magazine Successful Farming.
 The original title was Fruit, Garden and Home.
 The name was changed to Better Homes and Gardens beginning with the August 1924 issue.

 The first editor for the magazine was Chesla C. Sherlock.
 One of Sherlock's contributions was an article series on "Homes of Famous Americans", which was also published as a series of books.

 Better Homes and Gardens is one of the "Seven Sisters", a group of women's service magazines.

 Brand extension

 The Meredith Corporation publishes a number of books on home economics and gardening under the BH&G brand, the best known of which is the Better Homes and Gardens New Cook Book, colloquially known as the "Red Plaid" book.
 Now in its 15th edition (published in August 2010), the Red Plaid was originally published in 1930.
 Meredith also publishes the New Junior Cookbook for children learning to cook.

 The magazine's title was used by Meredith's real estate arm, which was sold and then called GMAC Real Estate.
-In October 2007, Meredith entered a 50-year licensing agreement with Realogy Corporation to license the Better Homes and Gardens name to Better Homes and Gardens Real Estate.
+In October 2007, Meredith entered a 50-year licensing agreement with Realogyn to license the Better Homes and Gardens name to Better Homes and Gardens Real Estate.
 The company is based in Parsippany, New Jersey, and has offices across the country.

 Meredith's broadcasting division began producing the television program Better in the fall of 2007, which is a lifestyle show which has a mix of content from Meredith's various magazine titles (included BH&G), consumer advice and celebrity interviews.
 The program would air on stations owned by Meredith, Scripps, Fisher and LIN TV groups.
 Some Meredith-owned stations produce their own local edition of Better.
 The show was canceled in May 2015.

 The brand offered a line of home decor products through a partnership with Home Interiors and Gifts, a company based on direct selling.